antonyukmaryana/BeepBoop/README.md

 # BeepBoop

-#### A program that allows users to input a number and rurn a range of digits to the inputted number. /1/17
+#### A program that allows users to input a number and return a range of numbers to the inputted number.
+4/5/2019

 #### By **Maryana Antonyuk**

 ## Description

-A website created with Javascript and HTML.
+A website created with Javascript,CSS and HTML.

 ### Specs